liupeirong/MLOpsManufacturing/samples/image-classification-tensorflow/README.md

 # Getting Started

 ## Prerequisite
-1. Whether you run this project locally or in Azure DevOps CI/CD pipelines, the code needs to get Azure ML context for remote of offline runs, create Azure resources as documented [here](../../common/infrastructure/README.md).
+1. Whether you run this project locally or in Azure DevOps CI/CD pipelines, the code needs to get Azure ML context for remote or offline runs.
+Create Azure resources as documented [here](../../common/infrastructure/README.md).
-2. Review the folder structure explained [here](../readme#repo-structure).
+2. Review the folder structure explained [here](../../readme#repo-structure).

 ## Running locally
 1. Make a copy of [.env.example](local_development/.env.example), place it in the root of this sample and rename it to `.env`.